bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 	 :oldmalloc_limit=>24159190}
 ```

-Minor GC: This cycle only traverses the young generation and is very fast.
+Minor GC (or "partial marking"): This cycle only traverses the young generation and is very fast.
 Based on the hypothesis that most objects die young, this GC cycle is thus the most effective at reclaiming back a large ratio of memory in proportion to objects traversed.

 It runs quite often - 26 times for the GC dump of a booted Rails app above.